globalizejs/globalize/README.md

 The Unicode CLDR is available for download as JSON:
 [`json.zip`](http://www.unicode.org/Public/cldr/latest/json.zip)

-The file above contains the data of the top 20 (at the time of this writing) languages they consider to be the "most used" languages.
-It contains the complete data for every language.
+This file contains the complete data of what the Unicode CLDR Project considers the top 20 languages (at the time of this writing).

 You can generate the JSON representation of the languages not available in the ZIP file by using the official conversion tool